Welcome to the BCA Elementary School

 The Bible says the greatest commandment is to love God with our whole heart.
-In the Lower School, teachers and students alike learn to put God first in all we do.
+In the Elementary School, teachers and students alike learn to put God first in all we do.
 Students begin to develop the roots of a strong Christian worldview as they are taught by faithful teachers integrating Biblical truth into each curriculum area.

 Love for Learning:

 BCA provides a safe and nurturing environment that enables children to reach their full potential.
 Our highly skilled faculty models a love for learning and engages students in learning activities that are motivating and challenging.
 Students grow strong roots of inquisitiveness, organization and reasoning, which are foundational to academic success.

 Love for Others:

 The second greatest commandment is to love others.
 At BCA, character development and Biblical peacemaking skills are emphasized as we live and work in community with each other.
 Opportunities for service are frequent as we seek to be a blessing to others.

 K–4 students are taught in newly designed Learning Labratories!
 The curriculum includes English Language Arts & Literacy (reading, phonics, spelling, writing), math, science, social studies, Bible, music, physical education, health, art, Spanish and technology.